jonisadler/joni_sadler_website/README.md

 # personal_site

-A basic portfolio site to showcase my coding practice.
+A basic portfolio site to showcase my coding practice and contact info.